tenlevels/PakUI/README.md

 To get started with PakUI, follow these easy steps:

 1. **Prepare Your SD Card:**
-   Format a fresh SD card using the FAT32 file system to ensure compatibility.
+   Format a fresh SD card to fat32.
+Must use fresh format card and fat32 only.

 2. **Extract & Install:**
    Unzip the entire release package—**do not unzip individual folders inside**.
 Make sure that all folders and hidden files are preserved.
-The release includes both MinUI and TrimUI_EX along with everything you need for a complete installation.
+The release includes both MinUI and TrimUI_EX (NOTE: this changes your device and upgrades some internal files needed. fresh format card is required and ALL files for this reason) along with everything you need for a complete installation.
 Copy all the files and folders directly onto your formatted SD card.
+Paks are not compatible with other MinUI variations/forks and the full package needs to stay together for everything to work.

 3. **Add Your Own Files:**
-   Once the installation is complete, simply add your games and BIOS files to the appropriate folders.
+   Once the file transfer to your SD card is complete, simply add your games and BIOS files to the appropriate folders.

 4. **Boot Up:**
    Insert the SD card into your TrimUI Brick or TrimUI Smart Pro, then power on your device and let the magic happen!